View All Blog Posts

 *** To qualify for capital gain tax on sale, you must hold the stock received upon the exercise of your option for the greater of a) two years from the grant date; and b) one year from exercise.
 If you sell before this time, the difference between the option price and the fair market value at exercise (or sale, if lower) is taxed as ordinary income, and appreciation above fair market value at the date of exercise is taxed as a capital gain.

-If you still have questions about your decision, do not hesitate to email me or connect with me on LinkedIn.
+If you still have questions about this article or would like assistance with granting service providers stock options, do not hesitate to email me or connect with me on LinkedIn.

 The blog content should not be construed as legal advice.